w33ladalah/split-billing-whatsapp/README.md

 - Create and manage bills in WhatsApp groups
 - Add participants and items
-- Send a photo of your bill to extract items and amounts automatically
+- Send a photo of your bill to extract items and amounts automatically (using OpenAI API)
 - Calculate how much each person owes
+- Send private WhatsApp messages to each participant when a bill is closed, showing their share and payment instructions
+- Multi-language support: English and Indonesian (see `/lang` command)
+- Translation system for easy localization

 ## Installation